How to Tell If Your Phone Interview Went Well

 What is a phone interview, and why do employers use it?

-Phone interviews are a convenient and cost-effective way for employers to assess candidates’ qualifications, communication skills, and suitability for the job.
+A phone interview is a job interview conducted over the phone, allowing employers to screen applicants before in-person interviews.
+It is a convenient and cost-effective way to assess candidates’ qualifications, communication skills, and suitability for the job.

-The benefits of a phone interview include the following:
+Benefits of a phone interview include:

 • Saves time and resources compared to in-person interviews